Introduction

 • Enhances skin cancer lesions in presence of sunlight

-• Siloxane or anything ending in in siloxane, ex. cyclopentasiloxane (D5), cyclotetrasiloxane (D4)
+• Siloxane or anything ending in siloxane, ex. cyclopentasiloxane (D5), cyclotetrasiloxane (D4)

 • Cyclomethicone